keidsiri/Mr.-Roboger-s-Neighborhood/README.md

 ##### Describe: beMyNeighbor() function

-Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces to words otherwise returns a range of numbers from 0 to the user inputted
+Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces with string otherwise return number.
+Prioritize by number 3,2,1 in order.
 Code: const input = 13;
 beMyNeighbor(input)
 Expected Output: "Won't you be my neighbor

-Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces to words otherwise returns a range of numbers from 0 to the user inputted
+Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces with string otherwise return number.
+Prioritize by number 3,2,1 in order.
 Code: const input = 21;
 beMyNeighbor(input)
 Expected Output: "Boop".

-Test: "This function should take an the input number and turn it into range of number in array from 0 to input number then recognize if the inputted contain any number of 1 ,2 or 3 if so, replace to words otherwise return number.
+Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces with string otherwise return number.
+Prioritize by number 3,2,1 in order.
 Code: const input = 32;
 beMyNeighbor(input)
 Expected Output: "Beep!"

-Test: "This function should take an the input number and turn it into range of number in array from 0 to input number then recognize if the inputted contain any number of 1 ,2 or 3 if so, replace to words otherwise return number.
+Test: "This function should take and input number and recognize if number contains any number from 1 - 3 if so, replaces with string otherwise return number.Prioritize by number 3,2,1 in order.
 Code: const input = 5;
 beMyNeighbor(input)
 Expected Output: [0, "Beep!", "Boop", "Won't you be my neighbor?", 4, 5]